techidaily/site-snapchat-videos/source/_posts/updated-2024-approved-easily-access-snapchat-on-mac-os.md

 With the steps above, you can easily access Snapchat via BlueStacks.
 So, you will need to open the BlueStacks first every time!

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2: How to Download Snapchat on Mac without BlueStacks?

 The Nox Player is another free Android Emulator for Mac and PC operating systems.
 So, let’s check out how to use Snapchat on Mac without BlueStacks.

 ### Step-by-Step Guide to Using Snapchat on Mac without BlueStacks

 **Step 1: Download Nox Player**

 Go to <https://www.bignox.com/> and hit the **Download** button to proceed.

 Click on **Agree** after you complete installing the Nox Player application.

 **Step 2: Start the Nox Player Application**

 Drag the Nox Player to the **Applications** folder and double-click the icon to start.

 Then, you need to click **Open** to start the Nox Player.

 **Step 3: Fix the Virtual Box Issue**

 The Nox Player will not start properly if you also get the following message.

 **Step 4: Install Virtual Box**

 Go to [www.virtualbox.org](http://www.virtualbox.org) and hit the **Download** button.

 Then, you need to click the **OS X Hosts** to start downloading the Virtual Box.

 Now, double-click the Virtual Box icon to start installing.

 You will need to enter the Apple password to finish the installation.

 **Step 5: Restart Nox Player**

 Restart Nox Player after the installation of the Virtual Box application.

 Sign in to your Google Account and check all the permissions.
 So, you need to click on the Play Store first.

 After you complete all the **Sign In** procedure, you can open the Play Store and search for Snapchat.

 So, this is how to get Snapchat on Mac without BlueStacks.
 Well, both the methods are pretty definitive and need the software to primarily open to access Snapchat.

 Do you have more queries?
 Scroll to the section below to find more FAQs related to more on how to use Snapchat on Mac.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zAzTErKy6h8?si=vi5z3M9_7fW6qiAJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: FAQs about Using Snapchat on Mac

 **1\.
 Is it possible to get Snapchat on a Mac?**